dbertolino-github/iot-framework-smart-shipping/README.md

-Download the VirtualBox VM in the release section or setup the project with the following steps.

 SETUP INSTRUCTIONS

 1 - Start a mongodb instance and create three collections (products, travels_test, vehicles) and then insert data through JSON file or